gautier-lefebvre/vscode-file-template-manager/README.md

 }
 ```

 - **templatesFolderPath** *(string)* - The folder where the file templates and groups are stored.
 It is relative to the workspace folder root.
-Default: `'.templates/'`
+  - Default: `'.templates/'`.
+  - For the global configuration, this is ignored.
+The value is hardcoded to `'.templates/'`.
-- **variables** *{ [key: string]: any }* - A map of variables available in your file templates content.
+- **variables** *{ [varName: string]: any }* - A map of variables available in your file templates content.
 Keys must be a valid JavaScript variable name.

-### Write the configuration

-We use [`cosmiconfig`](https://www.npmjs.com/package/cosmiconfig) with the module name `filetemplatemanager` to load the configuration, so go check out their documentation to know where you can write it.
-It only looks inside the current folder.

-**TL;DR**: You can add a `.filetemplatemanagerrc.json` file at the root of your workspace folder.
-If you want JS, you can use `.filetemplatemanagerrc.js`, and export the config from that module.

-You can also use the following command.
-It initializes the configuration if it does not exist for the selected folder:
-1. Open the command palette (`ctrl+shift+p` on Windows).
-1. Select `[File template manager] Edit workspace folder configuration`.
-1. If you already had a configuration, it will open, otherwise, it will initialize it with the defaults and open it (as a JSON file).

-### Global configuration

-As for workspace folders, the configuration file can be initialized by using the `edit` command:
-1. Open the command palette (`ctrl+shift+p` on Windows).
-1. Select `[File template manager] Edit global configuration`.
-1. If you already had a configuration, it will open, otherwise, it will initialize it with the defaults and open it (as a JSON file).

-NB: the `templatesFolderPath` key is ignored.
-For the global file templates, the folder will always be `'.templates/'`.

 ## Template file name